-Employer's Liability Insurance protects you, the employer, against claims for injury to any employee during the course of their employment.
+Employer's liability protects you, the employer, against claims for injury to any employee during the course of their employment.

-It is very common for employer's liability insurance to be offered as a package with public liability insurance, although it is also possible to purchase each separately.
+It is very common for employer's liability insurance to be offered as a package with public liability, although it is also possible to purchase each separately.

 It is normal for there to be an excess on public liability insurances.
 An excess is the amount of money that you are responsible for if you make a claim.
 For example, suppose you make a claim on your insurance policy for £1000 of damage.
 If you have an excess of £250, you will be required to pay for the first £250 of the claim and the insurer will pay the rest.

 As with any insurance the cost of liability varies according to a number of factors, such as the trade being insured and the number of employees etc. If you would like to know how much liability insurance would be for you, then please contact your local Coversure Office, but as a sole trader in a low risk trade you can expect to pay less than £100 for public liability insurance.

 The key thing to look out for when buying liability insurance is the total amount of cover being purchased.
 Typically it varies from £1 million to £10 million for public liability but it is worth checking what the sums involved are.

 Some public liability insurances allow for an optional tools cover, which will cover tradesmens' tools against theft from your place of work, or from a van.
 If purchased elsewhere, this cover can be significantly more expensive so it's well worth considering getting tools cover if it's relevant to your business.
 If you'd like to know more about this option please contact your local Coversure Office.

 This is just an introduction to liability insurance and is not intended to be representative of the covers or restrictions offered by any particular insurance or that all insurance provide the protection described.
 You can get a recommendation for a particular insurance to suit your own circumstances by talking to the skilled staff at your local Coversure Office.